Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Gauge transformations

-We refer to figure \ref{full_trans} below.
-It depicts a cylinder whose top is made out of a plaquette $P$ (and its boundary) in $L$, coloured by $\F$.
-The sides of the cylinder consist of appropriate squares of the full gauge transformation $U$ (only vertex colourings appear in the figure).
-Finally the bottom of the cylinder is a copy of the plaquette $P$, now coloured with $U\trr \F=\F'.$ And then the `gauge-transformed' colour $e_P'$ of the plaquette $P$, where $P$ is based at $v$, is the 2D holonomy, based at $v'$ of the disk consisting of the top and sides of the cylinder in figure~\ref{full_trans}.
-Note that this has an inherent fake-flat colouring obtained by putting $U$ and $\F$ together.
-By lemma \ref{independence1} the 2D holonomy of this disk is well defined (independent of the way faces are composed).
-Also by \eqref{fake-flatness-preserved} fake-flatness is preserved.
+By definition, the `gauge-transformed' colour {$e_P'=\U \trr {\F^2}(P)$} of the plaquette $P$ {(which is based at $v$)} is the 2D holonomy, based at $v'$, along the {2-disk} consisting of the top and lateral sides of the cylinder in Fig. \ref{full_trans}, with the fake-flat 2-gauge configuration obtained by putting together $\F$ and $\U$.
+By Thm. \ref{independence1}, the 2D holonomy {along} this {2-disk} is well defined.
+Also by \eqref{fake-flatness-preserved} {$\U\trr \F$} is fake-flat at $P$. \end{enumerate}